 Q: If you are design phobic but your usability is good, should you hire?

 A: If you must prioritize, then invest in a designer for icons (especially for mobile devices).
 Being smart with coding and leveraging technology to help you with color changes, font fallback solutions (using a centralized CSS) and so on, testing with common browsers, along with the other points covered in the webinar, make for development scale and productivity.
 However, as icons and graphics will most likely be binary files (let's not go there with SVG), bringing in designer expertise once-off is worth it.
 Remember, that its's usable websites that users consider beautiful - not the other way around - and well-designed iconography contributes to productivity and that all-important positive impression that users form rapidly.
 Icons are communication devices, central to your UX and the emotional engagement with your brand, so hiring a qualified artist is a wise investment to make if you can (investing in a copywriter is smart too).

 Great questions!
 A copy of the presentation and the webinar recording is available to ODTUG members.
 You can ask your own questions by attending such webinars and engaging with our other outreach and events.
-Follow @usableapps on Twitter and the VOX blog for news of upcoming opportunities.
+Follow @usableapps on Twitter for news of upcoming opportunities.